Administering Florida Estates – The Job of the Personal Representative

 The proposed personal representative must file a Petition for Administration with the Circuit Court, and take an oath to lawfully administer the estate.
 If the personal representative is accepted, they are issued Letters of Administration which give power over all of the decedent’s assets.

 Courts sometimes require that a Personal Representative pay a bond.
-Per Florida Statute 733.406 , a personal representative required to give bond shall pay the reasonable premium as an expense of administration.
+A bond is a financial guarantee that the personal representative will fulfill their obligations to the beneficiaries.
+Bond’s for personal representatives can be purchased from bond companies for a fraction of the bond amount.
 Our firm typically requests that bond be waived, but certain counties strictly require a bond.

 Florida Statute 733.212 requires the personal representative to promptly send out a “Notice of Administration,” which gives details on how the estate is going to be administered under Florida law and what someone should do who has an objection to it.
 The personal representative must serve a copy of the notice of administration on specific interested persons who are known to the personal representative, including the decedent’s surviving spouse, beneficiaries, the trustee of any trust described in s.
 733.707(3) and each qualified beneficiary of the trust as defined in s.
 736.0103, and persons who may be entitled to exempt property.